-If your license description file specifies "For MAC xxxx-xxxx-xxxx" then a network interface in the machine must have a MAC address with the given value.
+If your license description file specifies "For MAC xx-xx-xx-xx-xx" then a network interface in the machine must have a MAC address with the given value.

-ICINFO can be used to show MAC addresses.
+The ICINFO utility can be used to show MAC addresses.

 E. ICPERMIT